MicrosoftDocs/fabric-docs/docs/get-started/workspaces-folders.md

 #customer intent: As a user, I want to learn how to create folders in workspaces so that I can efficiently organize and manage items in the workspace.
 ---

-# Create folders in workspaces in Power BI
+# Create folders in workspaces in Fabric and Power BI

-This article explains what folders in workspaces are and how to use them in *workspace* [!INCLUDE [product-name](../includes/product-name.md)] in Fabric.
+This article explains what folders in workspaces are and how to use them in workspaces in [!INCLUDE [product-name](../includes/product-name.md)].
+Folders are organizational units inside a workspace that enable users to efficiently organize and manage artifacts in the workspace.
 For more information about workspaces, see the [Workspaces](workspaces.md) article.

-Folders are organizational units inside a workspace that enables users to efficiently organize and manage artifacts in the workspace.

 ## Create a folder in a workspace